ec-jrc/pyStorms/README.md

 ### Prerequisities

 The required data can be freely downloaded by the corresponding listed sources.
-See Notebooks for more details.
+See Notebooks and tests for more details.

-It is assumed that Best Track data are available in the corresponding folder.
-The dataset used is the Allstorms.ibtracs_all.v03r09.csv and the complete 1 file per storm netcdf folder [see here](https://www.ncdc.noaa.gov/ibtracs/index.php?name=ibtracs-data).

 A number of Python modules are required.
-A complete list is available in a file named piplist.
+A complete list is available in the file named requirements.txt.

 ## Tests